MalloZup/ziorpm/README.md

 ### Installing pkgs and execute spec basic

-Once installing rpm, rpm will execute the
+Once installing rpm, rpm will basically execute what is in specfiles.(execpt from the build option, which is only when building from spec files)

+Basically, perform task before the install(changing file permisions etc), during install, and after install. (like execute ldconfig after shared library installed.)
 ```console
 %prep
 cp %{S:0} .